-The Company's business activities, together with factors likely to affect its future operations, financial position, and liquidity position are set out in the Strategic and Operational Review and the Financial Review sections of the Annual Report.
-In addition, note 4 to the financial statements disclose the Company's financial risk management practices with respect to its capital structure, liquidity risk, interest rate risk, credit risk, and other related matters.
-The directors consider the uncertainties below, to be applicable over the medium term readmission of the Company's shares to the London Stock Exchange although these have now been depleted.
+The Group's business activities, together with factors likely to affect its future operations, financial position, and liquidity position are set out in the Strategic and Operational Review and the Financial Review sections of the Annual Report.
+In addition, note 4 to the consolidated financial statements disclose the Group's financial risk management practices with respect to its capital structure, liquidity risk, interest rate risk, credit risk, and other related matters.
+The directors consider the uncertainties below, to be applicable over the medium term

-At date of the issue of the financial statements the Company has completed the acquisition of the Cindrigo Group.
-Cindrigo provided funds to Cindrigo Holdings' solicitors to finance the acquisition and
+At date of the issue of the consolidated financial statements the Group has completed the acquisition of the Cindrigo Group.
+Cindrigo provided funds to Cindrigo Holdings' solicitors to finance the acquisition and readmission of the Group's shares to the London Stock Exchange although these have now been depleted.

-As at date of issue of the financial statements of the Company, previous noteholders have accepted settlement of their former interest bearing loan notes, principal and accrued but unpaid interest, by the issue of new 10-year, zero coupon, convertible loan notes which the Company will be able to convert as soon as it is readmitted to listing.
+As at date of issue of the consolidated financial statements of the Group, previous noteholders have accepted settlement of their former interest bearing loan notes, principal and accrued but unpaid interest, by the issue of new 10-year, zero coupon, convertible loan notes which the Group will be able to convert as soon as it is readmitted to listing.
 Therefore, on admission, the liability causing the material uncertainty as to Cindrigo Holdings Limited's ability to continue as a going concern, will be converted to equity.
-The financial statements do not include any adjustments that would be required if the going concern basis was not appropriate.
-Further details can be found in note 2 to the financial statements.
+The consolidated financial statements do not include any adjustments that would be required if the going concern basis was not appropriate.
+Further details can be found in note 2 to the consolidated financial statements.